Share this story

 Unique Wedding Activities in Switzerland

 For adventurous couples, Switzerland offers no shortage of unique wedding activities to make your day unforgettable.
-Here are a few of our favorite adventure elopement experiences available in Switzerland.
+Here are a few of my favorite adventure elopement experiences available in Switzerland.

 If you’ve dreamed of soaring up close to the mountains, paragliding is an activity you’ve got to try.
 Throughout Switzerland, you’ll find companies that offer tandem-paragliding experiences so you and your partner can go with a professional guide.
 Lauterbrunnen, Switzerland is one of the best places to go for a thrilling ride.

 For those who want to see and go places, few can, opting for a helicopter wedding excursion may be a perfect choice.
 Helicopter flight-seeing tours occur all over Switzerland, but some of the most scenic destinations are around Zermatt and Interlaken.
 Chartering a private helicopter for weddings generally costs between $1,500-$2,000.

 Imagine whizzing above alpine meadows side-by-side with your partner, flying past some of Switzerland’s most majestic scenery.
 You can do exactly that on a ziplining tour at the First Flyer in the Jungfrau Region.
 At spots like this one, you can reach speeds of over 50 m.p.h.
 (80 kmh)-talk about getting your blood pumping!
 Ziplining is a great, adrenaline-boosting activity for any couple looking to level-up their wedding day experience.